CU-ESIIL/forest-carbon-codefest/README.md

 - **Review and Merge Workflow**: Document your process for reviewing and merging changes.
 - **Establish Communication Channels**: Set up channels like Slack or Discord for discussions.

-Remember, the goal is to make your repository clear, accessible, and useful for all current and future members of your working group.
+Remember, the goal is to make your repository clear, accessible, and useful for all current and future researchers.
 Happy researching!